How to Help Your Teens With Their First Job Search

 Starting the Job Search

 Many businesses are always hiring.
 So, it might be worth it for your teen to walk in and ask for an application.
 Going this route will allow you to go with them.
 As a result, you’ll have an understanding of where the job is located and how safe the neighborhood is.
+Preparation for the job interview early on is also important because the call from a potential employer for an interview can come at anytime.

 For the average American adult, a job search can take months.
 Granted, most adults in the workforce are looking for something very specific, while teens usually aren’t.
 But, they still might have to wait some time before getting an interview.
 Even then, getting a job isn’t guaranteed.
 Preparing your teen to roll with rejection is actually an important part of the job searching process.
 It’s a great lesson in how “failure” can help with growth in nearly every aspect of life.